 Anyway, let’s go back to the seventies.
-That’s when many of these patterns became institutionalised, and we saw the emergence of what Bjorn Lomborg amusingly calls ‘the Litany’, that ritualised roll-call of environmental problems intended to establish a prevailing narrative of conditional apocalypse.
+That’s when many of these patterns became institutionalised, and we saw the emergence of what Bjorn Lomborg (2001) amusingly calls ‘the Litany’, that ritualised roll-call of environmental problems intended to establish a prevailing narrative of conditional apocalypse.
 Things will fall apart unless….

 Unless what?
 And here the environment movement tended to split into several camps.
-One school of thought stressed the centrality of population growth.
-Another stressed the growth of affluence and the consumer society, ) while a third attributed environmental problems largely to shifts in technology and the makeup of modern economies.
+One school of thought stressed the centrality of population growth ((Ehrich 1968, Parsons 1971, Paddock and Paddock 1968).
+Another stressed the growth of affluence and the consumer society (Mishan 1967, Bookchin 1962, Daly 1974) while a third attributed environmental problems largely to shifts in technology and the makeup of modern economies (Commoner 1962, Carson 1962, Holdren 1991, Stern 2006).
 Each pointed to a factor that was going in the ‘wrong’ direction, and urged a change of course.

 Then something rather interesting happened.
 It was noticed that, if these factors are measurable, they have a necessary mathematical relationship to each other.
 Average affluence for example is essentially GDP per capita or gdp/P. Environmental impact per unit of production is the total environmental impact (assuming it can be measured) I divided by the total wealth, i.e. I/gdp.
 Obviously, other things being equal, the environmental impact of a population is proportional to the size of the population.
 So I = P(gdp/P)(I/gdp).
 Cancelling gives I=I so this is true by definition.

-Some bright neo-Malthusians devised a more user-friendly version: I = P.A.T where I is total environmental impact, P is the size of the population under consideration, A is average expenditure for all sectors, or ‘affluence’, and T represents the technological and economic\ factors that determine how much impact a given level of affluence will produce.
+Some bright neo-Malthusians (Holdren and Ehrlich 1974) devised a more user-friendly version: I = P.A.T where I is total environmental impact, P is the size of the population under consideration, A is average expenditure for all sectors, or ‘affluence’, and T represents the technological and economic\ factors that determine how much impact a given level of affluence will produce.

 This rather simple insight has been helpful in constructing the defining parameters of possible future societies, and making sense of the narratives of the past.
 It also allows us to explain some of the huge disagreements between optimists and pessimists.
 When you think about it, it is pretty amazing that after nearly forty years we are still arguing the toss about whether the world is going to hell in a handcart, or whether, on the contrary, things are going just fine.
-Let me give some examples.
+Let me give some examples, bearing in mind that these days, a good and fairly quantifiable proxy for I is the level of greenhouse gas emissions and global warming potential.

 Consider a country like Britain.
 Population grew slightly in the 50s and sixties, and less in the rest of the 20th century.
-It is more or less flat, and if countries like Japan or Italy are anything to go by, it could easily decline slowly in the 21st century.
+The population at present is more or less flat, and if countries like Japan or Italy are anything to go by, it could easily decline slowly in the 21st century.
 Let’s assume by 2050 it will be 95% and by 2100 90% of its present value.
-Now look at affluence A: this rose quickly in the 50s and sixties, but

-7 s
+Figure 7 shows likely trends of Affluence, Population and Technological in the ‘North’ over the 21st century.
+The pink line shows their product, that represents the overall environmental impact.